 SOAP note (An acronym for subjective, objective, analysis or assessment and plan) can be described as a method used to document a patient’s data, normally used by health care providers.
 This data is written in a patient’s chart and uses common formats.
-The four parts are explained as below.
+The four parts are explained below.

 Subjective: This is the part of the SOAP note that describes the current condition of the patient in narrative form.
 This part states the reason why the patient came to the physician and what the chief complaint is.